 Sections 2 and 3.
-Second Call: For the second call, the marks of sections 2 and/or $3 (\geq 5)$ will be carried forward if previously passed.
-Assessment of section 2 at the second call may be carried out either through one of the procedures specified for the first call (with the obvious exception of classroom presentations) or by passing an examination, test or exercise that will be specifically designed to assess the students' knowledge and skills in this section.
-This examination will be sat on the date of the second examination call and it may require the resolution of cases and/or the analysis and interpretation of problems and results with exercises and activities.
-Lecturers will inform students of the way the section will be reassessed at the second call according to the character of the activities performed and the conditions available for the examination.
+Second Examination period: For the second examination period, the marks of sections 2 and/or 3 (5) will be carried forward if previously passed.
+Assessment of section 2 at the second examination period may be carried out either through one of the procedures specified for the first examination period (with the obvious exception of classroom presentations) or by passing an exam, test or exercise that will be specifically designed to assess the students' knowledge and skills in this section.
+This exam will be sat on the date of the second examination period and it may require the resolution of cases and/or the analysis and interpretation of problems and results with exercises and activities.
+Lecturers will inform students of the way the section will be reassessed at the second examination period according to the character of the activities performed and the conditions available for the exam.
 These assessment procedures may be combined.